 Furthermore, I am specifically interested in the Cornell Symphony Orchestra, where I look forward to contributing my musical skills playing several symphonic pieces with other inspired musicians.

-I know that because of Cornell’s emphasis on interdisciplinary learning, I won’t need to sacrifice my interests because I will be able to exercise my passions in both psychology and music.
+I know that because of Cornell’s emphasis on interdisciplinary learning, I need not sacrifice my interests because I will be able to exercise my passions in both psychology and music.
 I am optimistic that my experience at Cornell will become something revolutionary for myself and my community.

 Hey Priyaanka!